nicolasbrunner/articles/mountainbike/trioofwheels.md

 ![Some image](/assets/trioofwheels/DSC02222.jpeg)

-Ever since I got a kid, I started to grow an aversion against anything plastic.
-See, every time we go to the toy library ("Ludothek" is the very nice german word for it) he is magically drawn to those shiny plastic toys and ignores the "beautiful" wooden toys.
-Now, this is fine and I don't try to influence him.
-Still, the old man inside me grumbles at the toy industry.
-Those plastic toys will eventually break and end up as food for our maritime friends.
-And yes, of course LEGO is an exception.

-Speaking of the toy industry, this raises a dilemma I face for the adult toys we all love so much.

-Those toys have become a lot heavier over the years and they might become even portlier now that there's a new wheel size around the block.
-On one hand this is great news, since they will break less often and generally last longer.
-Yet, it also means pedaling or throwing around more heft.

 Building an aggressive short-travel bike is all about compromise: Making it as light as possible without sacrificing too much downhill performance.
 Slap on faster-rolling tires and you gain speed, but lose grip and confidence.

 I’ve mostly tried shaving weight on the unsprung side [by reducing the number and thickness of spokes](https://nsmb.com/articles/nerding-out-on-spoke-count/) and by [going back in time on the drivetrain side](https://nsmb.com/articles/back-to-the-future-drivetrain-edition/).
 But until now, I have always stuck to aluminium rims.
-I’ve never had issues with them, like the ride feel they offer and can repair them if damaged.
+I’ve never had issues with them, I like the ride feel they offer and I can repair them if damaged.

 You can probably guess where this is heading by now.
 I finally decided to throw my principles over board and jump into the very expensive rabbit hole of carbon rims.
 In my best-case fantasy, they’d make me climb like good old Nino while still offering a similar ride feel to aluminum on the downs.